 + PRO: Inexpensive groceries and restaurants

 The cost of living in the Philippines is generally low.
-Produce in the Philippines is cheap and fresh since the archipelago has a thriving agriculture industry.
+Produce is cheap and fresh since the archipelago has a thriving agriculture industry.
 The Philippines also boasts fantastic cuisine and a vibrant restaurant scene, with options for every price point.
-Typically, though, eating out is highly affordable.
+Typically, eating out is highly affordable.

 + PRO: Public healthcare is free and private healthcare is low cost

-Expats working in the Philippines will be entitled to receive free public healthcare under the Philippine Health Insurance Corporation (PhilHealth).
-That said, standards in public hospitals vary, so most expats choose to access private healthcare, which is low cost and largely exceptional.
+If you are working in the Philippines, you will be entitled to receive free public healthcare under the Philippine Health Insurance Corporation (PhilHealth).
+That said, standards in public hospitals vary, so most people choose private healthcare, which is low cost and largely exceptional.

 Accommodation in the Philippines